-Pasta Fredda is an Italian recipe that uses fresh raw tomatoes and olives that have been left to marinate in minced garlic and plenty of quality olive oil.
+Pasta Fredda is an old Italian recipe that uses fresh raw tomatoes and olives that have been left to marinate in red wine vinegar and quality olive oil.
 We love this recipe because it’s filled with fresh indigents and is simple to prepare.

 Meals were simple and often consisted of cold salads in lieu of cooking over a hot stove, and sometimes these flavorful Italian pasta dishes are the best!

 This Pasta Fredda Recipe is perfect when you want something simple yet delicious.
-Although we did saute our tomatoes in garlic if you prefer cooked tomatoes before marinating, but this recipe is definitely delicious either way – raw or cooked.
+You can saute your tomatoes in garlic if you prefer cooked tomatoes before marinating, but this recipe is definitely delicious either way – raw or cooked.

 - 1 teaspoon sugar

 - salt & pepper